 6. Prétear: The New Legend of Snow White

-A modern fairy tale story that brings together Cinderella, Snow White, and the Magical Girls genre.
+A modern fairy tale story that brings together Cinderella, Snow White, and the magical girls genre.
 Himeno Awayuki discovers that she is the magical princess who will help save the world from destruction along with the seven knights of the world.
-But she is also a girl with a stepmother and sisters straight out from hell.
+But she is also a girl with a stepmother and sisters straight out of hell.

 7. Cardcaptor Sakura